19059019/DGHMMR/README.md

-# NOTE TO THOSE WHO FOUND US: This will be of no use to you.
-Carry on with you lives.
+# NOTE TO THOSE WHO FOUND US:
+# This will be of no use to you.
+Carry on with your life and leave us be.
 RW334 Group Project:

 contributors: (Please add your email)